 Any petition to be filed under Welfare and Institutions Code section 300, 342, 387, 388, or 827 or any report submitted to the court for a post-permanency planning review may be filed by fax by a named party to the proceeding, an attorney of record in the proceeding, the HHSA, the Probation Department, the D.A.'s Office, County Counsel, or a CASA volunteer appointed in the case.
 The faxed document must comport in form to the original, must be legible, and must bear a legible signature verifying the truth of the information in the petition or report.
 The first page transmitted must be the Fax Filing Cover Sheet--Juvenile (Judicial Council form JV-520), followed immediately by the document to be filed.
 Neither the Cover Sheet nor any special handling instructions shall be filed or retained by the court.
-The person or agency filing by fax must lodge with the court the original of the faxed document as soon as practicable.

 Further details about fax filing requirements, including the fax number and the hours during which fax filings will be accepted, may be obtained by contacting the Juvenile Court Business Office.
 Fax filings must comply with the requirements of California Rules of Court, rule 5.522.
-(Adopted 1/1/2013)
+(Adopted 1/1/2013; Rev. 1/1/2014)